Conference Details and Logistics

 Should I plan on getting my own meals during the conference or will they be provided in the cost of admission?

 All meals will be provided from Saturday breakfast through Saturday dinner.
 Friday evening there will be light refreshments at check-in.
-Those who are staying at the Hyatt Place Princeton will also receive complementary breakfast on Sunday.

 Are there opportunities for student travel scholarships?

 We offer a limited number of travel scholarships for undergraduate students traveling a far distance to attend the conference, based on need and availability.
 To apply, contact Brittany Crippen at email@example.com with a detailed breakdown of your total travel expenses and your requested scholarship amount.
 Priority funding will be given to groups traveling together.